 - 1. By geographical type:

 - a) United Kingdom and Republic of Ireland;

 - b) Other Countries

 - 2. By rate band:

 - a) At Full Rate

 - b) 20% 99% of Full Rate

 - c) Below 20% of Full Rate

 - 3. By total average single copy subscription sale over the period

 - 4. The Full Rate at the time of the last issue reported in the period for UK, ROI and Other Countries.

 - a) If there is more than one Full Rate for Other Countries then you must report 'various'.

-- b) If no Full Rate is published during the Reporting Period because print subscriptions are not available separately (and you are claiming print and/or Digital Edition Subscriptions), then you must report the "alternative BAR" as defined in section 6f above.
+- b) If no Full Rate is published during the Reporting Period because print subscriptions (or digital subscriptions for a digital only publication) are not available separately (and you are claiming print and/or Digital Copy Subscriptions), then you must report the "alternative BAR" as defined in section 6f above.